NA SEISIÚIN | Sessions in the Portland area

 NA SEISIÚIN | Sessions in the lower Willamette Valley

-Open Session w/David Parkhurst
+Session w/David Parkhurst (open session)

 Last Friday of the month